 In the past, media buying was much less complex.
 Today – in the very worst cases – it can consist of multiple actors and shifting layers.
-Yet, even with all the benefits of programmatic buying, there is a sense that not every player in digital advertising has your best interest at heart.
+Yet, even with all the benefits of programmatic buying, there is a sense that not every player in digital advertising has your best interests at heart.

-Events such as, Proctor & Gamble Chief Brand Officer, Mark Prichard’s crusade against fraudulent agency practice, and the brand safety crisis that engulfed YouTube, have justifiably led to a greater scrutiny of media buying.
+Events such as Proctor & Gamble Chief Brand Officer, Mark Prichard’s crusade against fraudulent agency practice and the brand safety crisis that engulfed YouTube, have justifiably led to a greater scrutiny of media buying.
 The days of “black boxes”, rebates, and murky measurement are drawing to a close.
 The way we buy media is (hopefully) changing for the better.

 But what are the 9 things you need to know about digital media buying right now?

 Firstly, one of the best ways to seek better ad performance is through optimisation.
 Programmatic media buying should do this by default.
 For example, always make sure yourself, or your partner, is shifting frequency, blocking domains, and changing bid sizes.